 Phototherapy may increase the risk of skin cancer because of the extra exposure to UVA rays.
 The risk of skin cancer is lower with UVB light.
 Your dermatologist should discuss the risk with you before you decide to have phototherapy.

-Sunlamps that you can buy to use at home for light therapy aren't recommended.
+Sunlamps that you can buy to use at home for light therapy are not recommended.
 They're not as effective as the phototherapy you'll receive in hospital.
-The lamps are also not regulated, so may not be safe.
+The lamps are also not regulated, so they may not be safe.

 Skin grafts may be considered for adults in areas that are affecting your appearance if:

-- no new white patches have appeared in the last 12 months
+- no new white patches have appeared in the past 12 months

-- the white patches haven't got worse in the last 12 months
+- the white patches have not become worse in the past 12 months

-- your vitiligo wasn't triggered by skin damage, such as severe sunburn (known as the Koebner response)
+- the vitiligo was not triggered by skin damage, such as severe sunburn (Koebner response)

-An alternative to skin grafting involves taking a sample of normal skin, removing the melanocytes from it and then transplanting them onto the areas of vitiligo.
+An alternative to skin grafting involves taking a sample of skin, removing the melanocytes from it and transplanting them onto the areas of vitiligo.

-These types of treatments are time-consuming, carry a risk of scarring and aren't suitable for children.
-They're also not widely available in the UK and aren't funded by the NHS.
+These types of treatments are time consuming, carry a risk of scarring and are not suitable for children.
+They're also not widely available in the UK and are not funded by the NHS.

 Depigmentation may be recommended for adults who have vitiligo on more than 50% of their bodies, although it may not be widely available.

-During depigmentation, a lotion is painted on to the normal skin to bleach away the remaining pigment and make it the same colour as the depigmented (white) skin.
-A hydroquinone-based medication is used, which has to be applied continuously to prevent the skin from re-pigmenting.
+During depigmentation, a lotion is painted on to the normal skin to bleach the remaining pigment and make it the same colour as the depigmented (white) skin.
+A hydroquinone-based medicine is used, which has to be applied continuously to prevent the skin from re-pigmenting.

 Hydroquinone can cause side effects, such as:

 Depigmentation is usually permanent and leaves the skin with no protection from the sun.
-Re-pigmentation (when the colour returns) can occur, and may differ from your original skin colour.
-Applying depigmenting treatments in one area of skin can sometimes cause loss of pigmentation of skin on other parts of the body.
+Re-pigmentation (when the colour returns) can happen, and may differ from your original skin colour.
+Applying depigmenting treatments in one area of skin can sometimes cause loss of pigmentation in skin on other parts of the body.

-Your dermatologist may recommend trying more than one treatment, such as phototherapy combined with a topical treatment.
+A dermatologist may recommend trying more than 1 treatment, such as phototherapy combined with a topical treatment.
 Other possible treatments include:

-- excimer lasers – high-energy beams of light that are used in laser eye treatment, but may also be used in phototherapy (not available on the NHS)
+- excimer laser – high-energy beams of light that are used in laser eye treatment, but may also be used in phototherapy (not available on the NHS)

 - vitamin D analogues – such as calcipotriol, which may also be used with phototherapy

-- oral prednisolone – a type of corticosteroid, which has also been used with phototherapy; it can cause side effects
+- prednisolone tablets – a steroid, which has also been used with phototherapy; it can cause side effects

 Some complementary therapies claim to relieve or prevent vitiligo.
 However, there's no evidence to support their effectiveness, so more research is needed before they can be recommended.

-There's very limited evidence that ginkgo biloba, a herbal remedy, may benefit people with non-segmental vitiligo.
-There's currently not enough evidence to recommend it.
+There's very limited evidence that the herbal remedy ginkgo biloba may benefit people with non-segmental vitiligo.
+There's currently no evidence to recommend it.

-Check with your GP if you decide to use herbal remedies.
-Some remedies can react unpredictably with other medication or make them less effective.
+Check with a GP if you decide to use herbal remedies.
+Some remedies can react unpredictably with medicines or make them less effective.